PINTO0309/sog4onnx/README.md

     attributes: Optional[dict]
         Specify output attributes for the OP to be generated.
-        See below for the attributes that can be specified. https://github.com/onnx/onnx/blob/main/docs/Operators.md
+        See below for the attributes that can be specified.
+        When specifying Tensor format values, specify an array converted to np.ndarray. https://github.com/onnx/onnx/blob/main/docs/Operators.md
         {"attr_name1": value1, "attr_name2": value2, "attr_name3": value3, ...}